AndersDeath/diary2/000-current.md

 # 28 November - Monday - Gündoğan - 60 day of immigration

 Today is mostly orgaizational day.
 I did a lot of manegerial tasks.
 Tomorrow I will start with coding again. also I want to groom my current project and got some insights.
 I did a lot of stuff for the last year and it's a good time to underline it.
 Unfortunately I don't have time for everything that I want to do.
 I am not a magician.
+I fon something in the twitter.
+It's very strange, because I even don't remember what I exactly will get.